Net zero emissions

 Net Zero Asset Owner Alliance

 Since 2019, AXA has been a member of the Net Zero Asset Owner Alliance.
-The members of this alliance – currently more than 40 institutional investors with assets totaling some USD 6.6 trillion – have made a commitment to reduce their investment portfolios' CO2 emissions to net zero by 2050.
-They also plan to collaborate to improve measurement methodology and to promote the transition to a low-carbon economy.
-AXA has set a reduction path and an ambitious interim target: to reduce CO2 emissions from its investments by 20% between 2019 and 2025.
-In this way, AXA is already making an important contribution to achieving the net zero target in the next few years.
+The members of this alliance – currently more than 40 institutional investors with around USD 6.6 trillion in assets – have pledged to reduce the CO2 emissions of their investment portfolios to net zero by 2050.
+They also plan to collaborate to improve measurement methodology and promote the transition to a low-carbon economy.
+AXA has set a reduction path and an ambitious interim target: to reduce CO2 emissions from its investments by 20 percent between 2019 and 2025.
+In this way, AXA is already making an important contribution to achieving its net zero target in the next few years.

 Reducing our CO2 footprint

-Transparency about the impact of our investments is important to us, as is the disclosure of greenhouse gas emissions associated with our investment activities.
+Being transparent about the impact of our investments is important to us, as is the disclosure of greenhouse gas emissions associated with our investment activities.
 As part of our commitment to the Montreal Carbon Pledge, AXA has published the CO2 footprint of its investments (equities and government and corporate bonds) every year since 2014.
 The data is consolidated and analyzed for all AXA country units.
 The data for AXA Switzerland is also included.
-The CO2 footprint of our investments is steadily decreasing and diminished by 36% between 2014 and 2020.
+The CO2 footprint of our own investments is steadily decreasing, falling by 47 percent between 2014 and 2022.
 This reduction is mainly due to the exit from fossil fuels and to investments in companies producing renewable energy.

 Support for the transition to low-CO2 business models

 Transition bonds were designed by AXA and Crédit Agricole CIB.
 They support projects by companies that are carbon-intensive today but are working to make improvements and can play an important role in decarbonizing the economy.
-AXA’s Transition Bonds bridge the gap between “already green” projects that are eligible for green bond financing and those that are not but could still make great strides in reducing CO2 emissions.
-For example, the conversion from heavy marine diesel to liquefied natural gas engines can be financed for shipping companies until they are able to switch to wind or hydrogen-powered ships.
+AXA’s transition bonds bridge the gap between “already green” projects that are eligible for green bond financing and those that are not but could still make great strides in reducing CO2 emissions.
+For example, the conversion from heavy fuel oil to liquefied natural gas engines can be financed for shipping companies until they are able to switch to wind or hydrogen-powered ships.

-How does AXA specifically invest in climate protection?
+How does AXA actually invest in climate protection?

 • Teaser Image